 Know your rights if a claim is denied

-If your claim is denied or underpaid in Bellevue, you can file a complaint with the Nebraska Department of Insurance at https://doi.nebraska.gov/consumer/file-complaint.
-The department maintains complaint records and requires insurers to acknowledge claims within 15 business days.
+Bellevue homeowners with denied or underpaid claims can file complaints with the Nebraska Department of Insurance through their consumer portal at https://doi.nebraska.gov/consumer/file-complaint.
 Nebraska Revised Statute § 25-205 establishes a five-year statute of limitations for written contract claims, which courts apply to property insurance policies, and Nebraska does not allow insurers to contractually shorten this five-year statutory period through policy language.
+The Nebraska Department of Insurance requires insurers to acknowledge claims within 15 business days.

 Ready to get an inspection?